 Francesco Speroni worked as a flight engineer for an Italian airline company.
 In his spare time he studied political sciences and international law.
-Among other things, he was the chairman of his the extreme Right, "which represented more than 20% of the electorate."
-47
+Among other things, he was the chairman of his

 In 1989 he was elected as an MEP from the Lega Lombarda-Lega Nord list.
 Together with Luigi Moretti, he then joined the Rainbow Group.
 Speroni was mainly active on the Institutional and Legal Committee and was the co-rapporteur on the report on the uniform electoral procedure.
 In 1999 he was reelected, but this time he sat in the Technical Group of Independent Members.